Manuel Antonio National Park Monthly Rainfall & Precipitation

 Daily Historical Precipitation

 Average daily rainfall for each day of the month based on long-term records.
+43-year average (1976-2025)

-Average precipitation in July
+Average precipitation in August

-Explore Manuel Antonio National Park 's Historical Precipitation: 1976-2026
+Explore Manuel Antonio National Park's Historical Precipitation: 1976-2026

 Browse day-by-day precipitation records for Manuel Antonio National Park spanning 51 years.
 Select any month and year to see actual rainfall and snowfall recorded on each day.